BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/making-decisons.md

 // Output: A labeled break must target a label of an enclosing statement.
 The second appears after the for has finished,
 // so POINT1 no longer encloses that break.
 The label is out of scope → compile-time error: undefined label: POINT1.
 ```

+### Infinite Loops
+If a loop is infinite, the program will continue to run and never terminate unless externally interrupted.
+No exception
+is thrown for infinite loops in Java.